Medical Malpractice Attorneys That Fight for You

 Surgical Errors and Medical Malpractice

 Surgical errors that cause personal injury are not something to take lightly.
-In fact, each year nearly 100,000 people die as a result of surgical errors.
-The one we see most often is wrong site surgical error which is 100% preventable.
+Each year nearly 100,000 people die as a result of surgical errors.
+The one we see most often is the wrong site surgical error, which is 100% preventable.

 Common surgical errors in South Carolina include: